bregman-arie/sre-checklist/README.md

     - [ ] Stored in a shared location as it may be updated by different team members
     - [ ] Backed up (e.g. by having versioning)
     - [ ] Never edited directly/manually (as it should be managed and updated by Terraform itself as part of the Terraform lifecycle)
+  - **Terraform Projects Structure**
+    - [ ] Separate directory for each environment (staging, production, ...)
+    - [ ] Separate backend for each environment (as you don't want share the same authentication and access controls for all environments)